 Whether you’re crossing an intersection in downtown Philly or walking along a rural road, you have your faith that the drivers will see you.
 But sometimes, that’s not the case.
 Although Pennsylvania law states you must stop, contact the police, and exchange information, the temptation to flee is too great for some people.
 If the driver flees the scene, the accident victim will have a hefty bill to pay.

-If you are a victim of a hit and run anywhere in Pennsylvania, there is help available.
-The Philadelphia hit and run accident lawyers at Fellerman & Ciarimboli have been helping clients throughout Pennsylvania for decades.
+If you are a victim of a hit and run accident anywhere in Pennsylvania, there is help available.
+The Philadelphia, Wilkes-Barre, and Scranton hit and run accident lawyers at Fellerman & Ciarimboli have been helping clients throughout Pennsylvania for decades.
 We understand how complicated these cases can be and work hard to make sure the proper parties are held responsible for the accident and you receive compensation for your injuries.

 Hit and Run Accidents: What You Should Know